-The last registration for 1st time entering students into the B. Tech Mechanical Engineering program (Mechatronics option) will be January 2018.
-All registrations at this time will be for full-time study only.
+The last registration for 1st time entering students into the B. Tech Mechanical Engineering program (Mechatronics option) was in January 2018.

 Notwithstanding all the current rules (both General rules and Departmental rules) that regulate this degree, the last semester in which any student may register for each of the modules is listed as follows: